ekosalvinus/ekosalvinus/README.md

 ### Hi there 👋 i am Eko Salvinus

-🌱 I’m love technology, especially about website and mobile apps technology, 📫 You can reach me or say hi at ekosalvinus@gmail.com.
+🌱 I’m love technology, and i still learn how to code.
+📫 You can reach me or say hi at ekosalvinus@gmail.com.

 ### :memo: Blog